apache/nuttx/configs/metro-m4/README.txt

     to halt the CPU.

     This is most likely a consequence of something happening in the NuttX boot-up sequence that interferes with JTAG operation.
+There must be be some way around this, but I don't know what it is.

     Future me:  This boot-up failure was do to bad clock initialization logic that caused infinite loops during clock configuration.
 Unlocking and erasing the FLASH is innocuous, but the JTAG will apparently not work if the clocks are not in a good state.

+    I would say that as a general practice, any changes to the clock configuration should be testing in SRAM first before risking the write to FLASH.

   2018-08-03:  Added a configuration option to run out of SRAM vs FLASH.
     This should be a safer way to do the initial board bring-up since